 The Past Gives Believers Hope For the Future

 The sound of engines slowly roused the three airmen sloshing about the Pacific Ocean on the morning of May 27, 1943.
-After a day on the open sea, the airmen who had miraculously survived their planes crash landing once again had hope.
-As they looked towards the sky on that moderately cloudy morning, they saw a B-24 flying high above them.
+After a day on the open sea, the airmen who had miraculously survived their a crash landing began to experience a little hope.
+As they looked towards the sky on that cloudy morning, they saw it, a beautiful B-24 flying high above them.
 Louis Zamperini, grabbed the crew’s flare gun, braced himself against the back of the rubber raft, and fired.
 The flare went up, arched, burst into a greenish hue, and then slowly flamed out.
 But the plane above didn’t change course.
 Soon it disappeared.
-The the sound of the engines faded into the waters of the Pacific Ocean.
+The the sound of the engines faded behind the noise of the ocean’s waves.
 The three men clinging to the two 6’ long rubber rafts now almost faced certain death.
 They had no compass, map, or method of propulsion.

 The searches were over.
 The following day, the U.S. War department would declare all 11 men on Louis’ plane dead.
-For forty-seven days the Louis and Phil would float aimless about the Pacific Ocean.
+For forty-seven days, Louis and Phil would float aimless about the Pacific Ocean.
 Mac, the tail gunner, died from exhausting after about two weeks adrift.

 But Louie and Phil kept fighting.
 Yet, things never got easier.
 They had to fend off shark attacks with their fist.
 They had to contend with extreme hunger and thirst.
 They had to bail the water out of their boat for hours while they were tossed about by a typhoon.
 Each day seemingly only brought more trouble, more disappointment, and more hardship for the men.
 But they kept going because they remembered their families.
 Specifically, Louie would describe in-detail his mother’s cooking.
 He would go over every course of every of meal.
 It was the memories of the past, that enabled Louie and Phil to survive adrift in the ocean until they were finally rescued on day 47.